VigilanciaOIIS/modulo_01/u2_autoeval.md

   }
   //    The function evaluates the answer and displays an explanatory text function displayText15() {
-    if (document.getElementById('option-151').checked && document.getElementById('option-153').checked && document.getElementById('option-154').checked && document.getElementById('option-155').checked) {
-  // Only display the explanatory text if it hasn't been displayed before if (!textDisplayed && document.getElementById('option-151').checked && document.getElementById('option-153').checked && document.getElementById('option-154').checked && document.getElementById('option-155').checked) {
+  if (!textDisplayed && document.getElementById('option-151').checked && document.getElementById('option-153').checked && document.getElementById('option-154').checked && document.getElementById('option-155').checked) {
     // Set the variable to true to prevent further displays textDisplayed = true;